Sebastian Negri: Early life

 Negri was born in Marondera, Zimbabwe – where his family owned a farm – to a Milanese father and an Anglo-Zimbabwean mother, who was the godmother of future Scotland international David Denton.
 He has three siblings – two brothers and a sister.

 He attended Springvale House in Zimbabwe.
 Negri started playing rugby at the age of 6 at school in Zimbabwe.

 His family fell victim to Robert Mugabe's expropriations against the country's white landowners.
 This prompted them to leave the country and move to Durban, South Africa.
 He moved to South Africa, where he attended Clifton Preparatory School before moving to Hilton College on a sports scholarship.

 Originally a fly half, as Negri grew in height he moved to the second row and then became a flanker.

 Professional career

 He passed through the ranks at the youth teams of Natal and Western Province.
 After school, he joined the Western Province Academy, and played for them in the 2013 Under-19 Provincial Championship.

-He moved to England in 2014 to study sports business management at Hartpury College, Gloucestershire, where he joined the rugby team.
+He moved to England in 2014 to study sports business management at Hartpury College, Gloucestershire, where he joined the rugby team..
+He captained the team that won the BUCS super rugby in 2016-2017 against Exeter University.

 After university, Negri signed a two-year deal with Italian Pro14 side Benetton prior to the 2017–2018 season.